Da-nae/Escapium-website/README.md

 ## **What the easiest part ?**

 - David :
-- Quentin :
+- Quentin : The navbar was pretty difficult to achieve.
 - Danaé : the HTML and SCSS of each page, and the organization of all the SCSS folders.

 ## **What the hardest part ?**

 - David :
-- Quentin :
+- Quentin : Make the html of each pages.
 - Danaé : the Javascript's animations.